SC Preußen Münster: 2011–present: 3. Liga and 2. Bundesliga

 In 2017, Preußen Münster celebrated the club's 111th anniversary.
 In celebration, the club used a special anniversary logo in 2017.
 The logo contained the text "111 Jahre" (111 years) on top and "1906–2017" on the bottom, along with the club's usual Prussian eagle surrounded by a wreath.
 The club also gave away 111 litres of free beer to fans at the stadium.

+At the end of the 2019–20 season, despite a switch of managers from Sven Hübscher to Sascha Hildmann in the winter break, the club was relegated to Regionalliga West again.
+Following the relegation Malte Metzelder resigned as director of football and was replaced by former Bundesliga player Peter Niemeyer.
+In the following three seasons the club rebuild itself.
+After a third place in season 2020–21 the Eagles came second in the 2021–22 season and were only three goals short of promotion.
+Finally in the following season they dominated the league and at the end of the season were promoted to return to 3.
+Liga.
+On the final matchday of the 2023–24 season, they achieved a 2–0 victory over Unterhaching, securing a second-place finish and promotion to the 2.
+Bundesliga for the first time since 1991.